 Some stuff to read while you wait for the Illinois at Indiana game tonight, which will be highlighted by a battle of what the late Al McGuire used to call “aircraft carriers” between Meyers Leonard and Cody Zeller.
 That’s over 14-feet of uber talent that soon will be cashing checks with lots of zeros.

-No. 22 Michigan downed No. 20 Indiana (recap) and Iowa rallied past Minnesota (recap) in our latest Super Wednesday doubleheader, presented by Buffalo Wild Wings.
-Gus Johnson was on the call for the Hoosiers-Wolverines, and we’ve posted his best calls from the night.
-Catch up on both games on our Big Ten scoreboard and get stats, video and recaps in this post.
+No. 12 Michigan State ran away from Penn State (recap) and No. 25 Michigan defeated Nebraska (recap) in our latest Super Wednesday doubleheader, presented by Buffalo Wild Wings.
+Catch up on all the action on BTN.com scoreboard and get video, stats and recaps in this post.

 Find out more about: Hoops Rapid Recaps

 Michigan State’s Adreian Payne is as long as any player in the Big Ten.
 That length really comes in handy when his teammates decide to loft a pass his way in the paint.
 Keith Appling knows that as well as any Spartan.
 The first-year Michigan State point guard found Payne open around the rim in the first half of Wednesday night’s game against Penn State, and the result was pretty obvious.
 Two easy points.
 Watch the Appling-to-Payne alley right here.

 How many Big Ten teams does Jerry Palm have in the Big Dance?
 Click inside to listen to my latest phone conversations with NCAA bracket guru Jerry Palm (full audio archive over here) to find out the answer to that question and others.
 But know this: Palm’s current bracket features zero No. 1 seeds from the Big Ten.
 That’s right, Brutus.
 You aren’t a No. 1 seed—at least for now.